exasol/test-db-builder-python/doc/user_guide/user_guide.rst

 Example: Bulk Insert
 ~~~~~~~~~~~~~~~~~~~~

 Even in a functional test you sometimes need a couple of records in the same table.
-To make the code more compact, TDDB offers a bulk insert.
+To make the code more compact, TDBP offers a bulk insert.

 .. code-block:: python